Broker Protection Clauses: An Ultimate Guide

 So, you decided to list your home and even had potential, interested buyers.
 Unfortunately, before your realtor could close the deal, your listing with the agent expired.
 A few weeks later, a buyer who previously viewed your home calls with a serious offer.

 Do you have to pay your listing agent a commission?
-It all depends on your listing contract and whether there's a broker protection clause.
+It all depends on your listing agreement and whether there's a broker protection clause.

-When you pick the right agent, they can sell your house fast so expired listings aren't an issue.
+When you choose the right realtor to sell your home, they can sell your house fast so expired listings aren't an issue.
 Get connected with a local agent to talk about your options for selling in the current real estate market.

 In the meantime, here are the answers to the most common questions about broker protection clauses.